Breast Screening Mammography Program

 For individuals at high risk of breast cancer: Routine screening mammogram is recommended every year if aged 30 to 74 and at least one of the following applies:

-• You are a known BRCA1 or BRCA2 carrier or other pathogenic gene variant carrier2
+• You are a known BRCA1 or BRCA2 carrier or other pathogenic gene variant carrier (CDH1, NF1, PALB2, STK11 or others identified by the Hereditary Cancer Program).

-• You are an untested family member of a BRCA1 or BRCA 2 carrier or other pathogenic gene variant carrier2
+• You are an untested family member of a BRCA1 or BRCA 2 carrier or other pathogenic gene variant carrier (CDH1, NF1, PALB2, STK11 or others identified by the Hereditary Cancer Program).

-Please speak with your health care provider or the Hereditary Cancer Program (HCP) for more information and referral.
+An initial referral is required for patients aged 30 to 39.
+Please speak with your health care provider or the Hereditary Cancer Program (HCP).

 Location finder: http://www.bccancer.bc.ca/screening...